-So, you spent the holidays at a short-term rental property and now it’s time to return home.
 Winter is done, spring is on its way, and you want to ensure that your house is ready for the new season.
-Since you winterized your house before you left, you’ll return to a house that you need to de-winterize.
-If you don’t know where to start, you’re in luck as this article will tackle the tasks you need to do to get your house ready for springtime.
+If you spent the holidays at a short-term rental property in the winter and now it’s time to live at home.
+Since you winterized your house before you left, you’ll return to the house that you need to de-winterize.
+If you don’t know where to start, you’re in luck as this article will help to learn how to de-winterize a house to get it ready for springtime.

 You should always winterize your house whenever you’re leaving it vacant for an extended period, for example, over Christmas vacation.
 If you don’t, you’ll return to a house that has to be repaired due to the water damage resulting from the leaks and cracks in the pipes.